-In addition to smaller, equity placements for short-term needs and a major capital raising transaction for long-term needs, we expect to pursue other possible sources of capital.
-For example, one source of funding being pursued is the sale of a portion of our interest in the Prospect to a joint venture partner for a cash payment and/or a work commitment.
+The purchaser of our \$3,500,000 Debenture has a right of first offer through the end of June 2017 to invest an additional \$20.0 million in our company.
+We view this arrangement as a prospect for meeting our major capital needs in the future, although we have no assurance that the purchaser will elect to invest any further amounts.
+However, we expect to pursue other possible sources of capital.
+For example, we expect to pursue smaller, equity placements for short-term needs and an alternative major capital raising transaction for long-term needs.
+Moreover, one source of funding being pursued is the sale of a portion of our interest in the Prospect to a joint venture partner for a cash payment and/or a work commitment.
 We have had preliminary discussions with several companies to become joint venture partners.
 To obtain the maximum combination of cash and work commitment in connection with the sale of an interest in the Prospect, we have conducted extensive geological and geophysical work, including the reprocessing of existing 3D seismic data relating to a portion of the Prospect, and we may seek to add further value by completing a 3D seismic survey over other portions of the Prospect.
 We have no assurance that we will secure a joint venture partner.
 A joint venture arrangement is unlikely to help with our immediate cash needs, but (if secured) one would help with our longer-term cash needs.
+Moreover, any joint venture arrangement would need to be approved by the purchaser of our \$3,500,000 Debenture.